Raz8rHD/Auraline/README.md

 ## Playable Build

-The project can be played in brwoser on [Itch.io](https://raz8rhd.itch.io/auraline-the-audio-visual-modulation-tool) The password is: finalmajorproject
+The project can be played in browser on [Itch.io](https://raz8rhd.itch.io/auraline-the-audio-visual-modulation-tool)

+The password is: finalmajorproject